The city’s current planning staff review and coordinate development applications.

 Substantial changes include any of the following:

-Public hearings give residents and applicants an opportunity to address the Planning Commission and City Council prior to any decisions being made on the proposed development request.
+Public hearings give residents and applicants an opportunity to address the Planning Commission or City Council prior to decisions on proposed developments.

 All rezoning and special use permit and some preliminary plan requests require a public hearing.
 The Planning Commission agenda will indicate when a public hearing is required for an item.